Shelley Duncan: Toronto Blue Jays

 On November 26, 2018, Duncan was hired by the Toronto Blue Jays to be their Major League field coordinator.

 Chicago White Sox

 On December 1, 2020, Duncan was hired by the Chicago White Sox to be their analytics coordinator.

 New York Yankees

-Duncan was hired to manage the Scranton/Wilkes-Barre RailRiders, the Triple-A affiliate for the New York Yankees, for the 2023 season.
+On January 20, 2023, Duncan was hired to manage the Scranton/Wilkes-Barre RailRiders, the Triple-A affiliate for the New York Yankees.

+Following the 2025 season, Duncan was named the International League manager of the year after leading the RailRiders to an 87-win season.

 Controversies

 Duncan was involved in some minor controversy on September 14, 2007, when, before the game between the Yankees and Red Sox at Fenway Park, Duncan wrote "Red Sox Suck!" along with his autograph on a 10-year-old Red Sox fan's notebook.

 During a spring training game on March 12, 2008, against the Tampa Bay Rays, after safely reaching first due to an error, Duncan continued on to second base, spiking second baseman Akinori Iwamura who had caught the ball well before Duncan arrived.
 Iwamura sustained a cut above his right knee but was otherwise fine, and Duncan was tagged out regardless.
 This followed the Rays’ Elliot Johnson's aggressive hit on Yankee catcher Francisco Cervelli, which resulted in a broken wrist for the catcher.
 A bench-clearing brawl ensued, after which Duncan and Rays right fielder Jonny Gomes were ejected, as were two of the Yankees' coaches, Bobby Meacham and Kevin Long.
 On March 14, Duncan, teammate Melky Cabrera and Gomes were suspended for their actions on the field.
 Each of these three players' suspensions was reduced one day in length after they decided to drop their appeal of the suspensions.